-- Get a private room: While not always available, or cost-effective, a private room will be more relaxing for a person who has dementia.
-It will also enable you and other family members to visit your loved one without worrying about disturbing their bunkmate.
+- Get a private room.
+While private rooms are not always available or affordable, opting for one will be more relaxing for both you and your loved one.
+With a shared hospital room, there’s twice the disruption, noise and coming and going of staff and visitors in the room, which can be very overwhelming for someone with dementia.
+Added privacy will also enable you and other family members to visit your loved one without worrying about disturbing other patients.